Updated: Feb 23

 Another application is the warning for extreme temperatures, if it gets too hot in the living room on a very warm day Eddy’s voice assistant could suggests to him “to have a cold shower or to turn up the air conditioning".
 This would provide peace of mind to Marci and daughter Lisa, and save effort of care organisations contacting Eddy to warn him.

-Hubert van Dalen is managing director of eHomeCare, who supply technology solutions for the aged care sector.
+Hubert van Dalen is managing director of eHomeCare, who advise and supply care technology solutions for the care sector.